AcademySoftwareFoundation/openexr/website/HelloWorld.rst

    :maxdepth: 1

-A simple program to write a simple ``.exr`` file of an image of 10x10 pixels with values that are a ramp in green and blue:
+A simple program to write a simple ``.exr`` file of an image of 10x10 pixels with values that are a ramp in green and blue `writer.cpp`:

 .. literalinclude:: src/writer/writer.cpp